My Ultimate Seafood Gumbo recipe for a traditional New Orleans dish made with okra, andouille sausage, shrimp, crab, and Cajun seasoning.

 Can this be made ahead of time?

 Absolutely!
 The longer gumbo sits, the more time the flavors have to develop.
 The seasoning and spices have a chance to infuse the broth and meat, often making this Southern cooking dish even more flavorful the second or third day.
 This is why gumbo is such a popular dish for meal prep or family gatherings—it is the epitome of comfort food.
-Store in a refrigerator-safe container or airtight, freezer-safe container
+Store in an airtight container.

 How to Store